 The following guidelines are highly recommended to build robust and efficient applications as well as to avoid common mistakes.
-XAP was designed to be robust and to provide clear exceptions when the usage is wrong.
+GigaSpaces was designed to be robust and to provide clear exceptions when the usage is wrong.
 Sometimes a plain validation is too harsh, as it might break backward-compatibility and prevent existing users from upgrading to the latest version.

 For such cases the Protective Mode was introduced.
 The validation is on by default, but can be disabled using a system property.
 This protects new users from repeating old mistakes, and encourages existing users to fix their code (yet allows them to disable the protection if they choose so).